 - Demiurge returns from his business in the Holy Kingdom to ask how things are going, and is absolutely flabbergasted to learn that the Empire has submitted to Ainz.
 While Demiurge had intended for this to happen eventually, he expected months of conflict and bloody attrition, and even then only after the Kingdom had fallen to them.
 Ainz did it in a few days, with zero loss of life.
 Demiurge's zeal for serving so profoundly intelligent and farseeing a Supreme Being only increases.

-- In Volume 11, a Frost Dragon, supposedly one of the strongest creatures in the New World, literally pissed itself upon meeting Ainz for the first time.
+- A Frost Dragon, supposedly one of the strongest creatures in the New World, literally pissed itself upon meeting Ainz for the first time.

 - We get a look at what the Sorcerer Kingdom is like, and it is everything Ainz imagined it would be.
 Humans, demi-humans, and heteromorphs, all living in harmony.